huggingface/dataset-viewer/services/worker/README.md

 Use environment variables to configure the worker.
 The prefix of each environment variable gives its scope.

+## Worker configuration

+Set environment variables to configure the worker.

+- `WORKER_CONTENT_MAX_BYTES`: the maximum size in bytes of the response content computed by a worker (to prevent returning big responses in the REST API).
+Defaults to `10_000_000`.
+- `WORKER_ENDPOINT`: the endpoint on which the worker will work (pre-compute and cache the response).
+The same worker is used for different endpoints to reuse shared code and dependencies.
+But at runtime, the worker is assigned only one endpoint.
+Allowed values: `/splits`, `/first_rows`, `/parquet-and-dataset-info`, etc. Defaults to `/splits`.
+- `WORKER_MAX_DISK_USAGE_PCT`: maximum disk usage of every storage disk in the list (in percentage) to allow a job to start.
+Set to 0 to disable the test.
+Defaults to 90.
+- `WORKER_MAX_LOAD_PCT`: maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of CPUs \*100) allowed to start a job.
+Set to 0 to disable the test.
+Defaults to 70.
+- `WORKER_MAX_MEMORY_PCT`: maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
+Set to 0 to disable the test.
+Defaults to 80.
+- `WORKER_SLEEP_SECONDS`: wait duration in seconds at each loop iteration before checking if resources are available and processing a job if any is available.
+Note that the loop doesn't wait just after finishing a job: the next job is immediately processed.
+Defaults to `15`.
+- `WORKER_STORAGE_PATHS`: comma-separated list of paths to check for disk usage.
+Defaults to empty.

 ### Datasets based worker

 Set environment variables to configure the datasets-based worker (`DATASETS_BASED_` prefix):

-- `DATASETS_BASED_ENDPOINT`: the endpoint on which the worker will work (pre-compute and cache the response).
-The same worker is used for different endpoints to reuse shared code and dependencies.
-But at runtime, the worker is assigned only one endpoint.
-Allowed values: `/splits`, `/first_rows`, and ` /parquet-and-dataset-info`.
-Defaults to `/splits`.
 - `DATASETS_BASED_HF_DATASETS_CACHE`: directory where the `datasets` library will store the cached datasets' data.
 If not set, the datasets library will choose the default location.
 Defaults to None.
-- `DATASETS_BASED_CONTENT_MAX_BYTES`: the maximum size in bytes of the response content computed by a worker (to prevent returning big responses in the REST API).
-Defaults to `10_000_000`.

 Also, set the modules cache configuration for the datasets-based worker.
 See [../../libs/libcommon/README.md](../../libs/libcommon/README.md).
 Note that this variable has no `DATASETS_BASED_` prefix:

 - `HF_MODULES_CACHE`: directory where the `datasets` library will store the cached dataset scripts.
 If not set, the datasets library will choose the default location.
 Defaults to None.

-Note that both directories will be appended to `WORKER_LOOP_STORAGE_PATHS` (see [../../libs/libcommon/README.md](../../libs/libcommon/README.md)) to hold the workers when the disk is full.
+Note that both directories will be appended to `WORKER_STORAGE_PATHS` (see [../../libs/libcommon/README.md](../../libs/libcommon/README.md)) to hold the workers when the disk is full.

 ### Numba library